( … )

 - Conflict (Parasitism, Predation, or War)

-- Man can voluntarily cooperate because he can sympathize with the intentions of others, communicate, and negotiate terms of cooperation, and determine the returns on cooperation, and choose which actions to take with his limited time, effort, resources, and will.
+- Man can voluntarily cooperate because he can sympathize with the intentions of others, communicate, and negotiate terms of cooperation, and determine the returns on cooperation, and choose whether and which actions to take with his limited time, effort, resources, and will.

 - Man has only one incentive to cooperate: the value of doing so is greater than the alternatives of avoidance and conflict.